imunes/imunes.github.io/_posts/2015-12-23-imunes-blog.md

 - On Linux IMUNES requires Docker (version 1.6 or greater), OpenvSwitch and nsenter to work properly.

-After all prerequsites are available, the installation is performed as follows:
+After all prerequisites are available, the installation is performed as follows:

 ```console
 git clone https://github.com/imunes/imunes.git